Search

 Kuala Lumpur 3 days itinerary Batu Caves

-10 days in Malaysia Itinerary – What to Visit and Other Tips
+10 days in Malaysia Itinerary for first-timers

-10 days in Malaysia Itinerary – What to Visit and Other Tips
+10 days in Malaysia Itinerary for first-timers

 Table of contents

-Are you travelling to Southeast Asia and looking for what to do in Malaysia?
-Then you’ve come to the right place!
-Throughout this post, you’ll find a 10 days in Malaysia itinerary, as well as tips on accommodation, Malaysian food, the best time to visit the country and what you can visit with a few extra days to spare.
+You’ll also find other tips on accommodation, Malaysian food, the best time to visit the country and what you can visit with a few extra days to spare.

-The truth is that Malaysia is sometimes an overlooked destination in Southeast Asia.
+Malaysia is sometimes an overlooked destination in Southeast Asia.
 People usually visit neighbouring Thailand or Singapore instead.

 10 days in Malaysia itinerary Penang